 The Greek word "porneia" from which we get our English word "pornography," is a strong word covering any and all forms of sexual misbehavior.
 Early Christians understood this word to encompass activities such as: prostitution, adultery, homosexuality, incest, and bestiality.
-Masturbation is not specifically spelled out in the Bible, but it falls short of fulfilling the purposes for which sex was designed.

 God uses pain and chastening and suffering when necessary to help each of us attain to the holiness "without which no one shall see the Lord," see Hebrews 12:1-17.
 God loves each of us intently, thus He "hates" those things that hold us back from become whole and fulfilled men and women.
 We can each have as much grace and mercy as we need in overcoming the selfish and self-centered desires of the human heart.